Trayce Thompson Player Props: Dodgers vs. Cubs

-Trayce Thompson -- batting .190 with a home run, five walks and three RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Javier Assad on the hill, on April 20 at 7:40 PM ET.
+Trayce Thompson -- 0-for-4 in his last game -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Drew Smyly on the hill, on April 21 at 2:20 PM ET.

 Trayce Thompson Game Info & Props vs. the Cubs